mccdgm/student-resources/resources.md

 * [CSSgram](http://una.im/CSSgram/) A tiny (<1kb gzipped!) library for recreating Instagram filters with CSS filters and blend modes.
 * [Material Design buttons with ripple effect](http://codepen.io/carmination/pen/yNKZWO)
+* [Styling Broken Images](http://bitsofco.de/styling-broken-images/) One way we can handle broken images is to provide a message to the user saying that the image is broken.
+Using the attr() expression, we can even display the link to the broken image.
 * [Using background clip for text with CSS fallback](http://nimbupani.com/using-background-clip-for-text-with-css-fallback.html) This is how you can set a gradient or image as the background of text, just like a clipping path in Photoshop
 * [Write SVGs directly in CSS](https://github.com/jonathantneal/postcss-write-svg)
 * [Zurb: Motion UI](http://zurb.com/playground/motion-ui) A Sass library for creating flexible CSS transitions and animations.